-BIOL 1104 3-0-3 Introductory Biology II

-Prerequisite: C or higher in BIOL 1103 and BIOL 1103L.
+3-0-3 Prerequisite: C or higher in BIOL 1103

-Co-requisite: BIOL 1104L or no Co-requisite if the student previously earned a C or above in BIOL 1104L.
+Co-requisite: BIOL 1104L or no Co-requisite if the student earned a C or above in BIOL 1104L

-A general biology course for non-STEM majors focused on the biological diversity of microbes, plants, fungi, and animals; form and function in plants and animals; and concepts of ecology and conservation.
-This course will not satisfy core requirements for STEM majors.
+A general biology course focused on cell structure and function, cell division, plant and animal energy pathways, genetics, evolution, diversity, structure and function of organisms, interaction with the environment, and global issues.
+This course is intended for non-science majors only and will not satisfy core requirements for science majors.
 Note: Students cannot earn credit in Area D and/or towards their degree programs for both BIOL 1104 and BIOL 1108.